 Bed bugs leave behind physical evidence of their presence.
 During unit inspections or turnovers, train your maintenance staff to look for these telltale signs:

 Blood stains: Small reddish-brown spots on mattresses, sheets, or pillowcases from crushed bed bugs.
+These are often the first visual clue, and residents may notice them on light-colored bedding before they notice any bites.

 Fecal spots: Dark brown or black spots (about the size of a pen tip) on mattress seams, box springs, headboards, and nearby furniture.
 These spots may smear when touched with a wet cloth.
+Fecal spotting is the most reliable indicator of an active infestation—even more telling than live bugs, since bed bugs are nocturnal and hide during the day.

 Shed skins: As bed bugs grow, they molt and leave behind translucent shells.
 These are often found in harborage areas like mattress seams, behind headboards, and in furniture joints.
+A bed bug molts five times before reaching adulthood, so a growing infestation leaves behind dozens of shed skins.

 Live bugs: Adult bed bugs are about the size of an apple seed, oval-shaped, and reddish-brown.
 Nymphs (juveniles) are smaller and lighter in color.
+You are most likely to spot live bugs along mattress piping, in the folds of box springs, and inside the joints of wooden bed frames.

 3. Patterns in Vacant Unit Inspections

 One of the most valuable opportunities for detecting bed bugs is during move-out inspections and unit turnovers.
-Pay attention to patterns across your property:
+Pay attention to patterns across your property.

-- Previous residents mentioned pest issues
+- Previous residents mentioned pest issues or filed maintenance requests about bites

 - Units adjacent to previously treated units

-- Mattress and box spring seams
+- Mattress and box spring seams (lift and inspect all edges)

-- Bed frame joints and cracks
+- Bed frame joints and cracks (use a flashlight and a credit card to probe crevices)

-- Headboards (front and back)
+- Headboards (front and back, including mounting hardware)

 - Nightstand drawers and undersides

-- Baseboards near the bed
+- Baseboards near the bed (look for fecal spotting along the top edge)

-- Electrical outlets near sleeping areas
+- Electrical outlets near sleeping areas (remove covers if possible)

 4. Spreading Reports Across Adjacent Units